Hybrid basis and multi-center grid method for strong-field processes: Theoretical Approach

 As a local operator, $\hat{V}_{\text{CAP}}$ is diagonal in the basis of external FEDVRs and its action is thus trivial.
 The action of $\exp{\left[-i \hat{\mathcal{H}}_{\text{int}}(t)\Delta t\right]}$ is evaluated in the orthonormal hybrid basis, exploiting the sparsity of $\hat{H}_{\rm int}$ in the external region.
 Here, we evaluate the exponential using the matrix-inversion method (MIM) \cite{Alexei2010}.
 On the other hand, the action of $\exp[-i\hat{\mathcal{H}}_{0}\,\Delta t/2]$ is carried out directly in the eigenbasis of the field-free Hamiltonian, after performing the unitary transformation:

-This allows for a virtually exact evaluation of the field-free time propagation.
+This allows the field-free time propagation to be evaluated without approximating the exponential term $e^{-i\hat{H}_0\, \Delta t}$.
 In addition, since $\hat{\mathcal{H}}_{0}$ is time independent, its diagonal representation can be computed once before the time propagation and subsequently applied whenever needed.

 In all calculations presented in this work, we employ a linearly polarized laser pulse with a sine-square envelope, given by

 and zero otherwise.
 Here, $E_{0}$ is the field amplitude, $T$ the optical period, $\hat{\epsilon}$ the polarization direction, and $n$ the number of cycles.